 The municipality has established a complaints management system in order to address service delivery related complaints.
-Through this system the municipality is able to attend and address issues concerning the municipality directed these two offices.
+Through this system the municipality is able to attend and address issues concerning the municipality.

-Audit outcome for the past five (5) financial year
+Audit Outcome for the Past Five (5) Financial Years